natematias/upworthy-archive/index.md

 Generally, Registered Reports are form of "results-blind" peer review.
 A journal will evaluate the submission in terms of the appropriateness of the analysis strategy for addressing the theoretical question.

 With the Upworthy Research Archive, researchers can use the Exploratory Dataset to understand the structure of the data and write code to analyze it.
-Journals will then review the scientific merit of the Registered Report, and if they agree to publish it, the code will be run on the Confirmatory dataset to produce the final results.
+Journals will then review the scientific merit of the Registered Report, and if they agree to publish it, the code can be run on the Confirmatory dataset to produce the final results.

-## What journals accept Registered Reports?

 To date, 242 academic journals have published Registered Reports.
 The full list can be found [here,](https://cos.io/rr/) under the "Participating Journals" tab.

-Our process is slightly different from traditional Registered Reports in that we will act as the data managers.
-This is not the first example of this model; the [Attitudes, Identities, and Individual Differences (AIID) Study and Dataset](https://osf.io/pcjwf/) successfully pioneered the use of a central Confirmatory dataset for Registered Reports.

-## What if my favorite journal is unfamiliar with Registered Reports?

-Some journals may not be familiar with this process.
-Different disciplines have adopted Registered Reports at different rates.
-If an editor has a question about the process, ask them to email Charlie Ebersole (cebersole@virginia.edu).
-Our colleagues at the [Center for Open Science](https://cos.io/) have offered to provide resources and guidance to editors as needed.

-## What if my Registered Report is rejected by the journal?

-You're welcome to submit to another journal using the same process, but if at this point you decide you'd like to produce exploratory research, we can share the confirmatory dataset.

-Before sharing the confirmatory dataset for exploratory research, we will need you to agree not to share this data with anyone before we decide to end the Registered Reports initiative.
-You will also need to acknowledge in any paper that your analysis is exploratory.

-To prioritize confirmatory research, we will delay support for exploratory research until a first round of confirmatory research has been reviewed.

-## Sounds great---how do I get started?

-For access to the Exploratory Dataset, email Charlie Ebersole (cebersole@virginia.edu).

 ## I operate a publisher and want to add to the archive by donating our historical A/B tests
 We live in a time of unprecedented behavioral research by news publishers, advertisers, and tech companies.
 By donating your historical A/B tests, you can contribute to education and to breakthroughs across multiple scientific fields.